joelburget/berkeley-quorum/presentation.md

 ^ I'll discuss two different use cases

 ^ First, an information sharing network.
 For global payments, banks are required to share information about the sender and recipient, to prevent eg money laundering, terrorism funding, fraud, etc. We don't want to broadcast all this information, obviously.
 Instead, we want a model with peer-to-peer privacy.
-TODO: why a blockchain? regulation?
+We use a blockchain so everyone in the network owns it and to make regulation easier.

 ^ Credit Default Swap: As a concrete example, consider some bank which has lent money to a business, ACME.
 They receive payment from ACME, but lose the entire amount if ACME defaults.
 To hedge against this risk, they use a CDS.
 Imagine now some hedge fund can buy this "credit default swap".
 The hedge fund receives some amount of money every month from the bank, but in exchange they promise to pay the entirety of the loan if ACME defaults.
 Thus the hedge fund makes some money by taking on this risk, while the bank is insured.
-TODO: diagram

 ^ I imagine the way this currently operates (I'm not an expert) is that each organization maintains a database of the CDSes they're engaged in.
 When a swap is triggered, both counterparties need to agree and execute it.